xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4-to-xcart5.md

 2. You can hire X-Cart team to perform the upgrade for you (Professional and Custom options);
 3. You can hire 3rd party to perform the upgrade for you (DIY option + whatever conditions you settle with 3rd party).

-This article describes how to perform the whole process
+This article describes how to perform the data migration process yourself.

+If you also need to transfer custom data and custom functionality, there is no guide for that.
+Custom functionality has to be re-implemented to X-Cart 5 and you can either do that yourself, hire 3rd party for that or [contact our development team](https://www.x-cart.com/contact-us.html).
+The same applies to the custom data.

 {% toc Table Of Contents %}

-## What data will be migrated via module
+## What data will be migrated

 The migration of data is done via our [Data Migration Wizard module](https://market.x-cart.com/addons/migration-wizard.html).
 Here is what data will be transferred by this module: